siph/resume/resume.md

 contributor and a member of the NixOS Organization.

-My primary tasks consist of designing and implementing a software suite that faciliates the collection, generation, and monetization of content.
+My primary tasks consist of designing and implementing a software suite that facilitates the collection, generation, and monetization of content.
 This includes webscraping with tools like `jsoup`, `skrape.it`, and `selenium`.
 I also have experience with tools like `ffmpeg` to edit, normalize, combine, or otherwise manipulate video and audio files.

-I enjoy trying different tecnologies and exploring new solutions to problems.
+I enjoy trying different technologies and exploring new solutions to problems.
 My time as a solo developer has significantly deepened my self-sufficient nature and my ability to quickly and easily learn new things.
 Being able to only rely on myself has also sharpened my ability to always deliver a product